Rangat

 Rangat is a town on the Middle Andaman Island, Andaman Archipelago.
 It is also one of the three counties (tehsils) administrative divisions of the North and Middle Andaman district, in the Andaman and Nicobar Islands union territory of India.
 Its population, according to the 2001 Census of India, was 38,824 people, mainly of Bengalis and Tamils.

 Rangat is 210 km from Port Blair and 70 km south of Mayabunder.
 The town is well connected by road and sea routes.

+Demographics

+Bengali is the most spoken language in Rangat tehsil.
+As of 2011 census, Bengali is spoken as the first language by 40.97 per cent of the tehsil's population.